 You can do this in a variety of ways.
 If you typically prefer long runs, add in a few short runs to mix things up.
 If you typically run fast, do one run slower and see how you feel.
 Another way is adding in some speed work.

-You can add speed work by doing intervals, including hill repeats which are a great way to build endurance and give your mind something to think about, or you can do more random intervals which would be a Fartlek run (or speed play).
+You can add speed work by doing intervals, including hill repeats – a great way to build endurance and give your mind something to think about.
+Or you can do more random intervals: a fartlek run.
 This will break up your run and make it more interesting.

-I would recommend, though, that you still don’t overdo it on your speed work because you could push yourself too hard and end up hating speed work just as much as you dislike some other type of running.
+I would recommend, though, that you still don’t overdo it on your speed work.
+You could push yourself too hard and end up hating speed work just as much as you dislike some other type of running.
 Typically things aren’t fun if you are pushing too hard for too long.

 At the end of the day, this is just a start as to how you can make running more fun.
 Figure out what makes you happy and then personalize your running to that.
 You’re sure to make running more fun.